Fantasy (game show)

-Fantasy is an American game show co-hosted by Peter Marshall and Leslie Uggams, with Chris Lemmon and Meredith MacRae as remote correspondents.
+Fantasy is an American game show co-hosted by Peter Marshall, Leslie Uggams, and Glenn Scarpelli, with Chris Lemmon and Meredith MacRae as remote correspondents.
 Bill Armstrong announced the show.
-It aired on NBC from September 13, 1982 to October 28, 1983, and was videotaped at the network's studios in Burbank, California.
+It aired on NBC from September 13, 1982, to October 28, 1983, and was videotaped at the network's studios in Burbank, California.

 Format

 The hour-long show offered contestants the opportunity to "make their dreams come true".
 Each episode typically consisted of four or five segments and was taped before a studio audience.
 Hosts Marshall and Uggams called audience members whose fantasies were being granted onstage.
-In most cases, the guests of honor were totally surprised since the show worked with family members, friends, and colleagues of the guests for several weeks in advance of the show tapings to set up the elaborate fantasies.
+In most cases, the guests of honor were surprised since the show worked with family members, friends, and colleagues of the guests for several weeks in advance of the show tapings to set up the elaborate fantasies.

 For example, one guest's fantasy was to finally be able to repair and restore his treasured 1971 Opel GT automobile.
 He never had the time or money to work on the car because he was too busy taking care of his wife and children and usually gave away any extra money he wanted to save to help someone in need.
 To keep the fantasy a surprise, the show worked with the man's wife, the local police department, and the man's auto insurance company.
 The producers of the show arranged to "borrow" the man's car without his knowledge and the wife was to tell her husband that the car had been stolen.
 Then the man reported the car stolen to the local police department and their insurance company, all of whom were in on the surprise.
 The show's producers then had the Opel fully restored exactly the way the man wanted to do it.
 Meanwhile, the wife lured her husband to the studio for the show's taping where he was genuinely surprised to find his car fully restored and presented to him free of charge.